Club season 2026-27

 Umbro → Adidas (2006)

-Roman Abramovich's 2003 takeover kicked off a trophy-stuffed era.
-The Mourinho-era 2004-05 and 2005-06 title-winning Umbro kits are modern classics.
-Adidas's 2011-12 Champions League-winning kit in Munich is perhaps the most valuable in Chelsea kit-collector terms.
+Roman Abramovich's 2003 takeover kicked off a trophy-heavy era.
+The Mourinho-era 2004-05 and 2005-06 title-winning Umbro kits are modern references, while the Adidas 2011-12 shirt is tied to the Champions League win in Munich.

 Frank LampardJohn TerryDidier DrogbaPetr Čech